elorzafe/amplify-types/RFC Draft.md

 Amplify JS will be making the following improvements to our TypeScript support.
 These improvements will be applied across the entire library, not just the categories highlighted below.

 - `strict` typings — We will be applying `strict` mode to the entire library to improve the usability of our types.
+This will allow you to more easily construct API requests, avoid errors, and have higher confidence when handling API responses.
+Amplify JS will just work with your application without any additional configurations if you have strict mode on.
 - Better runtime error typing — We will provide utilities for asserting type information of runtime errors emitted by Amplify.
 - Upgraded TypeScript version — We will be upgrading the version of TypeScript that Amplify uses and provide explicit type definitions for developers using older versions.
 This will provide a variety benefits such as removing the need to specify `skipLibCheck` when using Amplify with newer versions of TypeScript.